 6130.
 Introduction to Play Therapy (3).
-Pr., ECED 6280 and ECED 6290 or approval of instructor.
+Pr., ECED 6280 and ECED 6290.

 Includes the history, theoretical approaches, techniques and methods, applications to special settings or populations, and legal and ethical issues of the use of play therapy in the treatment of children.
 Includes a supervised experiential component in a play therapy setting.